2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-convert-wide-dataset-to-long.md

 `wide_data <- readr::read_csv("data/raw_data/filename.csv")`

-3. Next, covert the dataset from wide form into long form with the pivot_longer() function from thetidyr package.
+3. Next, covert the dataset from wide form into long form with the `pivot_longer()` function from the tidyr package.
 Again, it is good practice to assign the file once it is changes.
 This should look like this:

 `long_data <- wide_data %>%
 pivot_longer(cols = starts_with("7")),